ibexa/documentation-developer/docs/release_notes/ez_platform_v1.13.0_lts.md

 ### REST API improvements

 - [EZP-27752](https://issues.ibexa.co/browse/EZP-27752) adds a REST endpoint for deleting a translation from all versions of a content item.
-- [EZP-28253](https://issues.ibexa.co/browse/EZP-28253) adds a `fieldTypeIdentifier` field to the REST response for Version, which provides the Field Type.
+- [EZP-28253](https://issues.ibexa.co/browse/EZP-28253) adds a `fieldTypeIdentifier` field to the REST response for Version, which provides the field type.

 ### ezplatform-http-cache extensibility